chumnend/flash-cards/README.md

 # Flashcards
-A web app for creating and managing flashcards
+A web app for creating and managing flashcards, built using Django/Python

 ## Development Setup